Disclosure:

 FORMER CLIENTS

-As of July 1, 2009, with new clients Enoforum Wine and Tequila Semental, and beginning with PSILY at this time, social media is now part and parcel of what I do for their PR efforts.
 I do NOT do social media for the rest of our clients.
-If I mention them on Facebook, Twitter, or this blog, I’m doing it for the sheer passion, and no compensation.
-They each have their own social networking people filling that segment of their marketing needs.
+If I mention them on Facebook, Twitter, or this blog, I’m doing it for the sheer passion, with no compensation.
+They each have their own social networking people filling that segment of their marketing needs, if they have anyone doing that for them.

-On this blog, I’m sharing my personal learnings about my clients and their brands, while working with them, and my blog posts are for entertainment purposes, only.
+On this blog, I’m sharing my personal learnings about my clients and their brands, while working with them; and my blog posts are for entertainment purposes, only.

 Clients do NOT pre-approve what is being written on this wine blog.
 What’s on this website are my own observations and personal opinions, unfiltered, unfined, and uncensored.